Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Inventory of Quantum Risks

+\textit{Linux and Open-Source Ecosystems.} Open-source ecosystems distribute trust across decentralized projects, yet nearly all foundational security mechanisms rely on quantum-vulnerable asymmetric primitives.
+Platform integrity is anchored in UEFI Secure Boot \cite{uefi-secure-boot} and kernel module signing \cite{linux-kernel-modsign}, while secure communications and cluster orchestration frameworks depend on RSA/ECDSA certificates and DH-based key exchanges \cite{rfc4253, rfc7296, k8s-docs}.
+The software supply chain is particularly critical; package managers, container registries, and developer tooling rely on maintainer signatures that, if forged, could enable ecosystem-wide poisoning \cite{debian-secure-apt, sigstore}.

+While projects like Open Quantum Safe have initiated PQC integration \cite{oqs}, the heterogeneity and decentralization of the Linux and OSS landscape present significant challenges for systemic, consistent migration.

 \textbf{macOS / Apple Ecosystem.} Apple’s desktop ecosystem relies on a vertically integrated trust model where both hardware and software roots of trust depend on classical cryptography.
 Secure Boot, System Integrity Protection (SIP) \cite{apple-sip}, and the Sealed System Volume (SSV) \cite{apple-sealed} use RSA/ECDSA-based signatures to validate boot stages and prevent unauthorized modifications.
-App notarization and kext signing \cite{apple-code-sign,apple-codesign} rely on Apple’s own code-signing infrastructure, exposing the execution environment to forged signature risks in a post-quantum world.
-Identity services (iCloud Keychain, Apple ID logins) and native VPN/TLS stacks (Secure Transport, NetworkExtension) inherit classical crypto dependencies that are vulnerable to HTDL attacks \cite{rfc8446}.
+App notarization and kext signing \cite{apple-code-sign, apple-codesign} rely on Apple’s own code-signing infrastructure, exposing the execution environment to forged signature risks.
+Identity services (iCloud Keychain, Apple ID logins) and native VPN/TLS stacks (Secure Transport, NetworkExtension) inherit classical crypto dependencies that are vulnerable to HNDL attacks \cite{rfc8446}.
 As with iOS, the Secure Enclave provides hardware-backed key storage but issues classical key material \cite{apple-platform-security}.
-The centralized, curated nature of macOS security helps facilitate swift updates—but any compromise of Apple's signing infrastructure could affect millions of endpoints at once.
+The centralized, curated nature of macOS security helps facilitate fast updates—but any compromise of Apple's signing infrastructure could affect a large number of endpoints at once.